As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Children and Young People’s Autism Service

 Assessments and interventions are being provided either by telephone or online until further notice and the service will continue to contact families to notify them of appointments.
+A small number of appointments are being conducted face-to-face where clinically necessary.

 Children's Community Audiology